 - Grains and Starchy Foods: Rice, couscous, quinoa, tortillas, pastas, crackers, cornmeal, wheat flours, along with baking powder and baking soda.

 - Fruits andVegetables: So many varieties are canned or dried, like raisins, apricots, prunes and unsweetened applesauce.
 Avoid fruit juice,s since they tend to cost more and often include extra sugars and preservatives.

 If you have access to refrigeration in your home, consider purchasing eggs.
 While they do require cold storage, they are versatile, an excellent and economical source of protein, and can be easily kept fresh in the refrigerator for at least one month.

-Shelf-stable foods offer many ways of saving money and providing satisfying and favorable homemade meals for your family.
-Using these foods for preparing meals can be pleasing and provide a sense of well-being to those who are looking to stretch their food dollars further or be prepared for year-round emergency situations.
+Shelf-stable foods offer many ways of saving money and provide satisfying and favorable homemade meals for your family.
+Using these foods for preparing meals can be pleasing and provide a sense of well-being to those who are looking to stretch their food dollars further or to be prepared for year-round emergency situations.